What is Records Information Management?

 Woman manages records at work on a computer

-Customers and vendors trust you with a lot of information, some of which is sensitive, some of which is important for other business purposes.
-When these records aren’t handled correctly, that all goes out the window.
-Sensitive data can be exposed, and the information you depend on becomes less accurate and harder to use.
+Customers and vendors trust businesses with a lot of information.
+Some of it is sensitive, while other records support contracts, business decisions, or long-term planning.
+When these records aren’t handled correctly, sensitive data can be exposed, and the information businesses depend on becomes less accurate and harder to use.

 What is Records Information Management?

 Records Information Management (RIM) is a structured approach to managing business records, both physical and digital, from the moment they’re created until the time they’re securely disposed of.
-It covers every stage of a record’s lifecycle, including creation, classification, storage, retrieval, and destruction.
+It applies to both physical and digital records and accounts for how information is created, classified, stored, accessed, and eventually destroyed.

 RIM ensures that records remain accurate, trustworthy, and easy to access, while also keeping your business compliant with the many rules and regulations that protect personal privacy and data security.